Charlotte Wilson: Life and work

 Born Charlotte Mary Martin, she was the daughter of a well-to-do physician, Robert Spencer Martin.
 She was educated at Newnham College, Cambridge.
 She married Arthur Wilson, a stockbroker, and the couple moved to London.
-Charlotte Wilson joined the Fabian Society in 1884 and soon joined its Executive Committee.
+Charlotte Wilson joined the Fabian Society in 1884 and soon joined its executive committee.

 At the same time she founded an informal political study group for 'advanced' thinkers, known as the Hampstead Historic Club (also known as the Karl Marx Society or The Proudhon Society).
-This met in her former early 17th century farmhouse, called Wyldes, on the edge of Hampstead Heath.
+This met in her early 17th century former farmhouse, called Wyldes, on the edge of Hampstead Heath.
 No records of the club survive but there are references to it in the memoirs of several of those who attended.
-In her history of Wyldes Mrs Wilson records the names of some of those who visited the house, most of whom are known to have been present at Club meetings.
+In her history of Wyldes Mrs Wilson records the names of some of those who visited the house, most of whom are known to have been present at club meetings.
 They included Sidney Webb, George Bernard Shaw, Sydney Olivier, Annie Besant, Graham Wallas, Belfort Bax, Edward Pease, E. Nesbit, Hubert Bland, Karl Pearson, Havelock Ellis, Edward Carpenter, Frank Podmore, Ford Madox Brown, and Olive Schreiner among others.
 The secretary was Emma Brooke.

-The Club first turned its attention to studying Das Kapital read out by a Russian woman in French, and later turned to Proudhon.
+The club first turned its attention to studying Das Kapital read out by a Russian woman in French, and later turned to Proudhon.
 In 1889 George Bernard Shaw described the Club discussions and how heated they became.
 Although the Fabian Society and Hampstead Historic Club contained many of the same people, they remained separate.
-The ideas debated by the Club resulted in the publication of Fabian Essays in Socialism in 1889.
-This led Shaw to describe Hampstead, and the meetings, as 'the birthplace of middleclass socialism.'
+The ideas debated by the club resulted in the publication of Fabian Essays in Socialism in 1889.
+This led Shaw to describe Hampstead, and the meetings, as 'the birthplace of middle-class socialism.'